Canada

 Team History & Legacy

-Canada is a national football team representing the CONCACAF confederation, founded in null and currently ranked #30 in the FIFA World Rankings.
+Canada is a national football team representing the CONCACAF confederation, founded in null and currently ranked #null in the FIFA World Rankings.
 While they may not count World Cup titles among their honors, their journey to the 2026 tournament represents years of dedication and growth.
 Under the guidance of head coach Jesse Marsch, Canada have been steadily building a competitive squad capable of challenging established footballing nations.
 Their roster features players who ply their trade in top leagues around the world, bringing tactical awareness and big-game experience back to the national setup.
 The 2026 FIFA World Cup marks a significant milestone for Canada.
-Drawn into Group D, they face a challenging but navigable path.
+Drawn into Group B, they face a challenging but navigable path.
 With the expanded 48-team format offering more opportunities than ever, Canada are well-positioned to make their mark.
 Every match at the World Cup is an opportunity to write history, and this squad has the talent and determination to produce memorable performances.

 2026 World Cup Prediction